orllewin/playdate_midi_bus/README.md

 ![screenshot](screen-0055.png)    ![screenshot](screen-0402.png)

 Midi to Playdate comms using a computer running Processing as an intermediary: press keyboard note  > computer midi > Processing Midi lib > Processing serial out > `mn(noteNumber)` received by Playdate.
+Written to allow Midi keyboard control of a synth in Modular Play (an upcoming Playdate title).

 * Setup your computer midi environment.
 * Install [Processing](processing.org/).